99robots/wpsite-post-status-notifications/readme.txt

-=== WPsite Post Status Notifications ===
+=== 99 Robots Post Status Notifications ===
+Contributors: 99robots, wpsitenet
-Contributors: 99robots, wpsitenet, kjbenk, charliepatel Donate link:
+Donate link:
 Tags: post status, status, status notification, post notification, email notification, post status notification, notifier, contributors, submit for review, pending status, pending posts, published posts, contributions, post message, article submissions, admin notifications, editor notifications, contributor notification, post email, editorial workflow, edit flow
 Requires at least: 3.8
 Tested up to: 4.1
-Stable tag: 2.0.3
+Stable tag: 2.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Post Status Notifications plugin by WPsite.net provides an easy way to ensure Administrators are notified of their Contributors posts submissions.
+The Post Status Notifications plugin by 99 Robots provides an easy way to ensure Administrators are notified of their Contributors posts submissions.

 == Description ==

-The Post Status Notifications plugin by WPsite.net provides an easy way to ensure Administrators are notified of their Contributors posts submitted for review.
+The Post Status Notifications plugin by 99 Robots provides an easy way to ensure Administrators are notified of their Contributors posts submitted for review.
 Additionally, when an administrator publishes the post, the original author will also be notified via email so that they can see their post live on the site.
 These email notifications ensure posts are not sitting idle waiting for reviewers who otherwise would have to check WordPress admin manually for posts in the pending review status.

 = Features =
 Get a better editorial workflow by ensuring communication occurs related to articles submitted for review and subsequently published by administrators.